 20. Levi’s Stadium – San Francisco 49ers

 RANKING NFL STADIUMS TOP-20: It’s inexcusable that a stadium opened just a few years ago is this mediocre.
 Of course, it doesn’t help that they built it in Santa Clara to make the travel experience worse for fans.
 Did we mention that they spent over $1 billion on this place and failed to protect fans from the glaring sun?
 If you can look past the inconvenient location, the sun in your eyes and the costly tickets, everything else is really nice.
+The bright side of the glaring sun, it obscures fans from always having to watch Jimmy Garoppolo throw five-yard passes.

 19. Bank of America Stadium – Carolina Panthers